Baroona Special School: State primary school

-The building was designed by architect Richard George Suter, who was working in Brisbane by 1865 when he was employed by Benjamin Backhouse.
-In 1864 Backhouse had prepared a model plan for the Queensland Board of Education, to be used for country schools.
-Whilst employed in Backhouse's office Suter prepared designs for school buildings, which later lead to the Board commissioning Suter for the design of timber schools and teacher's residences.
-From the end of 1868 until 1875, Suter undertook almost all of the Board's work which involved approximately 30 National Schools including schools in centres such as Toowoomba, Warwick, Gympie, Rockhampton, Townsville, Roma and Bundaberg as well as the Brisbane area.
+The building was designed by architect Richard George Suter.
+By 1865, he had begun working in Brisbane, where he was employed by Benjamin Backhouse.
+In 1864, Backhouse had prepared a model plan for the Queensland Board of Education to be used for country schools.
+Whilst employed in Backhouse's office, Suter prepared designs for school buildings, which later led to the Board to commission him for the design of timber schools and teachers' residences.
+From the end of 1868 until 1875, Suter undertook almost all of the Board's work which involved approximately 30 National Schools including schools in centres such as Toowoomba, Warwick, Gympie, Rockhampton, Townsville, Roma, and Bundaberg as well as the Brisbane area.

-An inspection of the school in November 1873 reported that the school was crowded, and that as the district continued to increase in population at least double the classroom accommodation would be required.
-It is also likely that the introduction in 1870 of free education in Queensland stimulated the growth of the school.
+An inspection of the school in November 1873 reported that the school was crowded and that, as the district continued to increase in population, at least double the classroom accommodation would be required.
+It is also likely that the introduction of free education in Queensland in 1870 stimulated the growth of the school.
 The report further noted that it was really a very fine school.